 Though he could not see it, he felt the handle of the knife protruding from his chest.
 He dared not move for fear of shifting the blade.
 It was surely near its mark.
 If he removed it, he’d bleed out in seconds.
 If he left it in, he’d bleed out in several minutes.
 If he moved, he’d bleed out in one.
 Through all action and inaction, he would die.
 He was dying.

 The nature of his work is testament to his death.
 There was no escaping this.
 He hoped to delay it as long as possible and fourteen years in the business was probably considered a long run.
 He tried to think of anyone who had gotten out, but he remembered the sand in the hourglass.
-The flowers for his wife were sprawled before him still half inside the brown bag that also held the new mitt for his boy and new flannel booties for his new baby girl.
+The flowers he bought for his wife were sprawled before him still half inside the brown bag that also held the new baseball mitt for his boy and new flannel booties for his week-old baby girl.
 The first time he saw her face he knew he had to get out.
 But there was no getting out.
 He knew, but he still tried.
 Sometimes all a man can do is try.

 A faint smile flashed across his lips.
-A cold numbness crawled through him and he wasn’t sure if it was simply the prolonged exposure to the cold or if he was losing blood more quickly than before.
+A cold numbness crawled through him and he wasn’t sure if it was simply the prolonged exposure to the cold or if he was losing blood more quickly than he initially thought.
 Either way, he shivered involuntarily and felt the sting of the blade as it vibrated inside his chest.
 His time had come.
 His silent assassin had left him little time, but they also left him a choice with how to use it.
 He was sure the maestro of this final act hoped the ending would be more entertaining.
 That he’d run for help and bleed out before he’d find anyone so he’d be found sprawled out on the pavement down by fifth street, but he now held the power to at least choose his end.
 He could try to get help, but he knew once the knife had settled that he was done.
 There was no coming back from this.
 Even if he were on a gurney in the ICU before the knife found him, he wouldn’t have made it.